 WELCOME TO GREAT SEDONA HIKES!

 I started hiking in Sedona over 10 years ago.
-Since then I've hikes over 1200 miles and hiked most (but not all) of the Sedona hiking trails.
+Since then I've hiked over 1200 miles on most (but not all) of the Sedona hiking trails.
 I'm happy to share my hiking experiences on the website.
 The website was started in 2005 to share the hiking photos taken by members of our hiking group.
 Since then, it has been expanded in scope so it now, in addition to the hike photos, provides Sedona visitors with broad information on the hikes and information on where to stay, shop and eat while in Sedona.

 ITEMS TO ENHANCE YOUR SEDONA VISIT AND EXPERIENCE

 You are going to have a wonderful time while visiting Sedona!
 The close proximity of the hiking trails and the existence of Sedona's vortexes make hiking among the red rocks an experience you won't forget.
 It is very important to have up-to-date information on the hiking trails so that you save time, choose the right trail and don't become lost.
 You may want to consider our Great Sedona Hikes Revised Second Edition hiking guide to help you find that perfect trail.
 We constantly update Great Sedona Hikes Second Edition.
 For instance, we updated it in May 2013 to add two new ways to hike to Devil's Bridge and revised several hike descriptions.
 It's available here.
 Or perhaps you should consider our Hiking the Vortexes guide to help you find where Sedona's vortexes are located.
 Hiking the Vortexes is available here.
 All of our books are designed to help make your Sedona hiking and vortex experience as efficient and pleasurable as possible.
 You won't waste time trying to find the parking areas or trailheads - our directions will take you there as quickly as possible.